Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Results and Discussion

 The \BCOp{} derivative represents a highly polarized D--\(\pi\)--A molecular architecture that facilitates ICT through an extended conjugated framework.
 The N,N-diethylamino group at the 7-position of the coumarin ring acts as a strong electron donor, while the intrinsic carbonyl functionality of coumarin and the cationic benzoxazolium fragment serve as potent electron acceptors.
 The trans-vinylene linkage connecting these moieties provides a delocalized \(\pi\)-bridge that mediates efficient electronic communication between the donor and acceptor termini.
 Such push--pull structures typically display large Stokes shifts because the relaxed \(S_1\) state has pronounced ICT character; consistent with Fig.~\ref{fig:uv_vis_fl}, \BCOp{} in DMSO at 298~K shows \(\lambda_{\mathrm{abs}}^{\max}=\SI{535}{\nano\meter}\) and \(\lambda_{\mathrm{em}}^{\max}=\SI{620}{\nano\meter}\), yielding \(\Delta\lambda=\SI{85}{\nano\meter}\) (\(\Delta E=\SI{0.318}{\electronvolt}\)).
 Additional steady-state spectra are provided in the SI (Figs.~S3--S4).
 The broad, featureless emission band is typical of relaxed ICT states in polar media.\cite{satpati_2009_photochemphotobiol,liu_2022_chemosensors} The HOMO/LUMO topology (Fig.~\ref{fig:HOMO_LUMO})---HOMO on the coumarin donor and LUMO on the benzoxazolium acceptor---corroborates this assignment.
-Mechanistically, the torsional/bridge modes resolved by THz--TDS (\(P_{S1}\)--\(P_{S3}\)) tune D--\(\pi\)--A planarity and hence the ICT gap, rationalizing the large Stokes shift observed in Fig.~\ref{fig:uv_vis_fl}.
+Mechanistically, the torsional/bridge modes resolved by THz--TDS (\(P_{S1}\)--\(P_{S3}\)) when excited resonantly with an intense THz pulse, are expected to transiently alter D--\(\pi\)--A planarity and orbital overlap, and thus to influence the ICT gap, rationalizing the large Stokes shift observed in Fig.~\ref{fig:uv_vis_fl}.